wp-plugins/aa-counter/readme.txt

 <strong> How to use it </strong>

-First, install it and active it.
+1. Install it and active it. <br />
-Second, Place the widget on your sidebar.
+2. Place the widget on your sidebar. <br />

 Yeah, that's all :)